pdwittig/breeze_earnings/readme.md

 #Breeze Earnings Calculator
-Get accurate insights into how much money you can make from Uber and Lyft when you lease a car from Breeze!
+Get accurate insights into how much money you can make from Uber and Lyft when you lease a car with Breeze!

 [Check out it out live!](http://breezeearnings.herokuapp.com)